Site Menu

 TOURING THE LEGENDARY CALIFORNIA GOLD COUNTRY

-Step back into history to the vibrant era of the 1849 Gold Rush where a single Eureka! event changed history forever in early January of 1848.
-John Sutter's Sawmill on the American River became California’s first gold discovery site.
-Turn back the clock and take the journey along circuitous Gold Country backroads visiting museum-quality mining towns from ‘California's Golden Triangle' via Sacramento, Lake Tahoe, and Yosemite National Park.
-Whether exploring the first gold strike on the American River South Fork, visiting the Golden Chain of mining towns' legendary gold mines, the pristine lakes, rivers, and streams on State Highway 49, follow the path of history extending 300 miles to the goldfields that the magnetic frantic lust for gold and quest for the precious mineral generated the single largest mass migration ever recorded.
-Today, California Gold Country offers legendary lodging, handcrafted goods, delicious farm-to-fork foods, craft beer, wine, and spirits, with an unlimited choice of vacation and recreational opportunities.
+Step back into history to the vibrant era of the 1849 Gold Rush where a single Eureka! event changed California forever in early January of 1848, and where John Sutter's Sawmill on the American River became California’s first gold discovery site.
+Turn back the clock traveling on circuitous Gold Country backroads to visit the museum-quality mining towns of ‘California's Golden Age'.
+Take 14 tours on a journey from Sacramento, Lake Tahoe, and Yosemite National Park.
+Whether exploring the first gold strike along the American River South Fork, or visiting the Golden Chain of legendary gold mines, pristine lakes, rivers and streams on State Highway 49… follow your Path of History extending 300-miles through the goldfields and the magnetic luring of the frantic quest for the precious mineral and generating the single largest mass migration ever made by man.
+Today, California Gold Country offers legendary lodging, handcrafted goods, delicious farm to fork foods, craft beer, wine, and spirits with unlimited choices of vacation and recreational opportunities.
+Travel the Sierra Scenic Byway to Donner Pass, Narrow Gauge Railroads and explorations to Lake Tahoe and Yosemite, and turn back the hands of time with a new ecologically-mindful and memorable book.
+A region once covered by tent camps, ghost towns and gold mines spread throughout the Sierra Nevada Foothills leaving behind the Golden Chain of mining towns covering one-fifth of the Golden State's most scenic geography.
+Travelers explore highlights planning the destination Gold Country Tours depicted from an insider’s view traveling over moderate foothill to mountain elevations.

-The California Gold Rush inspired a long list of impressive innovations and new technologies from the 19th Century, including massive mining equipment, long-line electrical transmission, water, and steam power generation, long-distance telephones, clothing styles, expansive agriculture; or by 1869, the crowning achievement of the transcontinental railroad.
-Goldseekers traveled from distant corners of the globe to make journeys overland on a horse, mule, oxen, or by foot following the rush for gold.
-Constant gold strikes reported nuggets …there for the taking.
-Hitting Gold Rush paydirt, California Gold Country Explorer describes hunting for antiques, as well as the art of gold panning along the river’s edge.
-Examples of the era’s personalities and humorous contemporaries from the Gilded Age add to the understanding of the Sierra settlements of the time.
-Many arriving on the 'Henness Pass' began in Marysville using the country's longest old covered wooden bridge, crossing the Yuba River South Fork at Bridgeport into Sierra County on a path traveled by horse and wagon, and the fastest way to the gold and silver mines of California and Nevada.
-The Golden State’s history reminds us how we stand miles above the hidden treasures of those precious minerals, just beneath our feet.
-However, the story is much larger than gold mines or a quest for Gold Rush nuggets but unfolds with individual pioneering accounts of determination, successes, and sorrows.
-A new generation of 49ers live in towns interconnected by the core American spirit of discovery and exploration.
-The Gold Rush defines the beginning of California’s serendipitous history from a ‘mythical’ time of the Gilded Age representing one of the most revolutionary times in modern America.
+CALIFORNIA GOLD COUNTRY FACTS: The California Gold Rush inspired a long list of impressive innovations and new technologies of the 19th Century including massive mining equipment, long-line electrical transmission, water and steam power generation, long-distance telephones, clothing styles, expansive agriculture; by 1869, the crowning achievement of the transcontinental railroad.
+Gold-seekers traveled from distant corners of the globe and made remarkable journeys overland on horse, mule, oxen, or by foot following their rush for gold.
+Constant gold strikes had reported river nuggets…there for the taking.
+Hitting Gold Rush paydirt, California Gold Country Explorer also describes hunting antiques, as well as tips on the art of gold panning along the river’s edge.
+There are all the regulations, explanations of filing claims, with tips on finding the right locations.
+Abundant and often hilarious personalities are the contemporaries of the Gilded Age adding to the colorful understanding of Sierra settlements at the time.
+Many arrived from the 'Henness Pass' beginning in Marysville on the Yuba River, using the country's longest old covered wooden bridge, crossing the South Fork at Bridgeport into Sierra County on a path traveled by thousands of horse and wagons on the fastest way to the gold and silver mines of California and Nevada.
+The Golden State’s history reminds us how we still stand miles above the hidden treasures of those precious minerals just beneath our feet.
+However, the story is much larger than gold mines or a quest for Gold Rush nuggets but unfolds into individual pioneering accounts of determination, successes, and sorrows.
+A new generation of 49ers live in the towns interconnected by a core American spirit of discovery and exploration.
+The Gold Rush defines the beginning of California’s serendipitous history from a ‘mythical’ time of the Gilded Age and represents one of the most evolutionary times of modern America.
 The golden era is a time capsule of adventure and exploration over an immense region, a land from the Sierra to the Sea.
-I am hopeful this new travel edition will enable insight into a far better sense of the Golden State’s pivotal role in American history and an enjoyable trip into the countryside.
+I am hopeful this new travel edition will enable insight into a far better sense of the Golden State’s pivotal role in American history and offer an enjoyable trip into the countryside.